 Consumables and fair wear and tear are contentious items.

-Smartphone batteries, for example – especially where they are non-replaceable should last the practical life of the device.
+There is software to identify the number of cycles.
 The manufacturer must replace the battery if, after 12 months, you can prove a loss of battery life is below reasonable expectations.
 Apple learnt that the hard way.

 Fair wear and tear is the deterioration of appearance due to everyday use.
-This includes paint rubbing off, scratches, knocks and dents etc. Only manufacturer’s defects are covered if the item still works as promised.
+This includes paint rubbing off, scratches, knocks and dents, etc. Only manufacturer’s defects are covered if the item still works as promised.

 CyberShack’s view – You have rights under an ACL Consumer tech warranty – here is what to do